Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 • Ruptures in pressure systems

-Covered items typically include refrigerators, dishwashers, ovens, washers, dryers, HVAC systems, furnaces, water heaters, computers, smart home systems, and even solar panels — depending on the insurer.
+Covered items typically include refrigerators, dishwashers, ovens, washers, dryers, HVAC systems, furnaces, water heaters, computers, smart home hubs, doorbell cameras, home entertainment systems, and even solar panels depending on the insurer.

-Some policies also include bonus perks like food spoilage reimbursement (up to $3,000) when your refrigerator or freezer breaks down.
-Learn more about food spoilage coverage and how it can protect your grocery investment.
+Many policies also include food spoilage reimbursement when your refrigerator or freezer breaks down suddenly.
+Learn more about food spoilage coverage limits and how it can protect your grocery investment.

 What It Does NOT Cover